eresearchqut/ontvisc/README.md

 If a detection returns TRUE in the contamination_flag column, it is recommended to compare the sequences obtained, check the SNPs and if available, validate the detection through an independent method.
 The contamination flag is just indicative and it cannot discriminate between false positives and viruses present at very low titer in a plant.

 ### Map to reference mode outputs
-In this mode, the reads are alighned directly to a reference file to generate an indexed bam file which will be saved under **SampleName/mapping/SampleName_aln.sorted.bam**.
-A **SampleName/coverage.txt** file is also included which provides a table of coverage as a tabulated text file.
+In this mode, the reads are aligned directly to a reference file to generate an indexed bam file which will be saved under **SampleName/mapping/SampleName_aln.sorted.bam**.
+A **SampleName_coverage.txt** file is also included which provides a table of coverage as a tabulated text file.
 Please refer to [Samtools coverage](http://www.htslib.org/doc/samtools-coverage.html) for detailed description.

 The tabulated form uses the following headings:
 | headings | description |